The City Different EBIKE Tour | An Adventure through Hidden Santa Fe

-We meet in the Heritage Inspirations Shop at the Inn and Spa at Loretto.
+We meet at our Heritage Inspirations E-Bike Shop at the Inn and Spa at Loretto.

 Santa Fe is known for its vibrant art scene but what is little known are its pygmy forests, charming hillside roads and pathways that follow that natural flow of water.
 On this tour you will feel the magic and majesty of The City Different!

 Santa Fe is known for its beautiful climate and glistens in the sun on average 325 days a year.
 Located in the Sangre de Cristo Mountains, Santa Fe is the highest capital city in the US, sitting at an elevation of 7,199 feet above sea level.
 The elevation may seem like a challenge to travelers visiting from lower elevations, but we have created a way for all of our guests to climb into the foothills of the mountains by embarking on a half day E-Bike tour through Santa Fe.